tengznaim/bts-recogniser/README.md

 - 4/5/2021 - Increased training data for certain members (planning to have more and equal number for all members) and trained a new model `bts_faced_trained.yml`.
 Accuracy of prediction improved but confidence remains low.

+- 5/5/2021 - Weirdly, the second model trained with more data became less accurate and less confident.
+Planning to start fresh and reobtain training data.

 ### References

 - Automating the Search for Training Data